 Mistake #1: Ignoring the Importance of Preparation

 The first mistake to avoid is ignoring the importance of preparation.
-Too often, spouses approach the divorce process from the perspective of simply wanting it to be over as quickly as possible.
+Too often, spouses approach the divorce process by wanting it to be over as quickly as possible.
 They want to file and be done with it.
-But, this isn’t how the process works.
+But this isn’t how the process works.
 As we said above, you will need to make informed decisions, and you will need to make these decisions with your long-term best interests (and your children’s long-term best interests) in mind.
 The more effort you put into preparing for your divorce, the smoother the process will generally go, and the better the outcome will generally be.

 Mistake #2: Assuming All of Your Property is Up for Grabs

 Many assume that when they file for divorce (or their spouse files for divorce), all of their property is up for grabs.
 This is not the case in Arizona.
 Under Arizona’s divorce laws, only assets that qualify as a couple’s “marital property” are subject to distribution.
 Assets that qualify as one spouse’s “separate property” are that spouse’s to keep.
 As a result, when preparing for a divorce, it is critically important to take the time to catalog your separate and marital property.

 Mistake #3: Overlooking Options for Dividing Your Marital Property